podeveloper/podeveloper/README.md

 ###

 <p align="left">
-  **There is no one confused here; instead, there is a developer, a language learner **(Python, Golang)**, a documentation maker, a poet, a human rights activist, a Turkish, English, Persian, Arabic Speaker **(Hebrew is loading)**, a Search and Rescue Team Volunteer, a professional tour guide, a motocycle Rider, an amateur radio operator, an amateur paraglider
+**There is no one confused here**; instead, there is a developer, a language learner **(Python, Golang)**, a documentation maker, a poet, a human rights activist, a Turkish, English, Persian, Arabic Speaker **(Hebrew is loading)**, a Search and Rescue Team Volunteer, a professional tour guide, a motocycle Rider, an amateur radio operator, an amateur paraglider
 </p>

 <br clear="both">